nus-cs2103-AY2122S1/ip/README.md

 # Duke
 As Nat said:
-> Who has time to use other apps for to-do lists?
+> Who has time to use other apps for a to-do list?

 Introducing Duke, Nat's personalised chat bot, adapted from the Duke project. 🤓

-* text-based
 * ~~easy~~ *SUPER EASY* to use
 * fuss-free
 * **$0!** 🤑